goldkeyber112/sfdhanautohint/README.md

   mergehgi -o large.hgi part0.hgi part1.hgi ... part9.hgi
   ```

-  With the help with GNU parallelism tools or `make`, it will provide a significant performance boost.
+  With the help with [GNU Parallel](https://gnu.org/s/parallel/) or `make`, it will provide a significant performance boost.

 You can adjust these parameters using the `paramadj`: